 - If there is another insurance policy covering the same claim, only the rateable proportion of that claim will be paid in terms of this policy.

 - This policy may be terminated upon giving a one month written notice of cancellation and the cancellation shall be effective from the first day of the calendar month following the notice.

-PawPaw covers the cost of veterinary treatments required to appropriately treat illness or injuries that the insured pet cat or dog may suffer.
-The treatments covered include, but are not limited to, consultations, investigations, surgery and medication.
+1. PawPaw covers the cost of veterinary treatments required to appropriately treat illness or injuries that the insured pet may suffer.
+The treatments covered include, but are not limited to:

 - Any costs other than the costs of veterinary treatments for the pet listed on the policy.

-- The costs of the treatment of any illness occurring within the first 30 days of joining PawPaw.
-The costs of treatments for trauma resulting from accidental injury are covered in this period.
+- The costs for the treatment of any illness within the first 30 days of joining PawPaw.
+(The costs of treatments for trauma resulting from accidental injury are covered in this period).

 - Any invoices submitted more than 60 days after the date of treatment.

 - The costs for any treatments for injuries and illness incurred outside of the Republic of South Africa.